bernardpeh/practical-symfony-3/manuscript/Chapter_10.md

         - \Helper\Acceptance
 ```

 Codeception is really flexible in the way we create the test scenarios.
-Take User Story 1 for example, we will break the user story down into directories and the scenario into cest class:
+Take User Story 1 for example, we can break the user story down into directories and scenarios into cest class.
+Let us create the files:

 ```
 -> vendor/bin/codecept generate:cest acceptance As_Test1_User/IWantToLogin -c src/AppBundle